Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

 The map $\Mfrak_{0,1} \to \Acal_P$ to the Artin fan is smooth because $\Mfrak_{0,1}$ is logarithmically smooth.
 Therefore by flat base change we have

 (we have suppressed the pullback from the notation).
 Hence, we obtain an exact triangle

 (again suppressing pullbacks).
-Since the Artin cones are global smooth quotients, their cotangent complexes may be described easily in terms of the prequotients \cite{BehrendDeRham}.
+Since the Artin cones are global smooth quotients, their cotangent complexes may be described easily in terms of the prequotients using the equivariance of the exact triangles associated to the quotient morphism, see e.g. \cite[p.4]{BehrendDeRham}.
 Starting with $P$, we have $P=\N^r$ where $r$ is the number of nodes of the source curve.
 Consequently the prequotient $U_P = \Aaff^r$ is smooth, and $\LL_{\Acal_P}$ has an explicit two-term resolution, which may be expressed as a $T_P$-equivariant complex of vector bundles on $U_P$:

 Thus, $\LL_{\Acal_P}$ has perfect amplitude contained in $[0,1]$.
 The monoid $Q$, on the other hand, is not always free, and as such $U_Q$ is not always smooth.
-However, we have seen in Proposition \ref{prop: minimal monoid} that $U_Q$ is always regularly embedded inside an affine space $\Aaff^{r+m}$, and using this we obtain a natural three-term resolution of $\LL_{\Acal_Q}$ by vector bundles
+However, we have seen in Proposition~\ref{prop: minimal monoid} that $U_Q$ is always regularly embedded inside an affine space $\Aaff^{r+m}$, and using this we obtain a natural three-term resolution of $\LL_{\Acal_Q}$ by vector bundles

 demonstrating that $\LL_{\Acal_Q}$ has perfect amplitude contained in $[-1,1]$.
-From these two facts and the exact sequence \eqref{eqn: exact triangle for Lchi}, it is easy to show (by the same argument as in the proof of Proposition \ref{prop: POT over A1}) that $\LL_{\Log\Mfrak_{0,1}|\Mfrak_{0,1}}$ has perfect amplitude contained in $[-1,1]$. \end{proof}
+From these two facts and the exact sequence \eqref{eqn: exact triangle for Lchi}, it is easy to show (by the same argument as in the proof of Theorem~\ref{prop: POT over A1}) that $\LL_{\Log\Mfrak_{0,1}|\Mfrak_{0,1}}$ has perfect amplitude contained in $[-1,1]$. \end{proof}

 \begin{remark} The exact triangle \eqref{eqn: exact triangle for Lchi} obtained in the above proof allows us to express the cohomology sheaves of $\LL_{\Log\Mfrak_{0,1}|\Mfrak_{0,1}}$ in terms of pullbacks of toric line bundles from the Artin fan.
-By definition, these pullbacks are the same as the tautological line bundles associated to piecewise-linear functions on the tropicalisation of the moduli space.
+By definition, these pullbacks are the line bundles associated to piecewise-linear functions on the tropicalisation of the moduli space.
 This will prove to be a crucial computational tool.\end{remark}

-Returning to Theorem \ref{thm: isolating LogOb}, we note that some care is in fact required in the statement of the result: although both $\varphi$ and $\psi$ are representable, the morphism $\Log\Mfrak_{0,1} \to \Mfrak_{0,1}$ is not even of Deligne--Mumford type, and as such we are working beyond the scope of \cite{ManolachePull}.
-We therefore need to make use of the machinery of intrinsic normal cones and perfect obstruction theories for Artin-type morphisms, as developed in \cite{Poma,NosedaThesis}.
-In order to apply these results without modification, we must record the following simple fact. \begin{lemma} $\HH^1 \big(\LL_{\Log\Mfrak_{0,1}|\Mfrak_{0,1}} \big)$ has constant rank $1$.\end{lemma} \begin{proof} Choose a geometric point $\xi \in \Log\Mfrak_{0,1}$ with corresponding minimal monoids $Q$ and $P$.
-The long exact cohomology sequence associated to \eqref{eqn: exact triangle for Lchi} shows that in a neighbourhood of $\xi$: